ietf-wg-cellar/matroska-specification/codec_specs.md

 All codecs described in this section **MUST** have a `TrackType` ([@!RFC9559, section 5.1.4.1.3]) value of "1" for video.
 The track using these codecs **MUST** contain a `Video` element -- EBML Path `\Segment\Tracks\TrackEntry\Video`.

+Most video codec contain meta information about the data they contain, like encoded width and height, chroma subsampling, etc.
+Whenever possible these information inside the codec **SHOULD** be extracted and repeated at the Matroska level with the appropriate element(s) inside the `\Segment\Tracks\TrackEntry\Video` and `\Segment\Tracks\TrackEntry` elements.
+These values **MUST** be valid for the whole Segment.

 ### V_AV1

 Codec ID: `V_AV1`